Can You Switch Car Insurance Too Often? What Insurers Won't Tell You

 The Industry Standard: How Often Is Too Often?

-Switching more than once a year — especially without a compelling reason — begins to signal instability.
+Switching more than once a year — especially without a compelling reason — begins to signal instability to underwriters.
 While no insurer will tell you this outright, insurance professionals refer to drivers who jump between carriers repeatedly as "serial switchers" or "insurance hoppers."
 These patterns get recorded and can quietly influence how future insurers price your policy.

 Here's a quick look at how shopping frequency is generally viewed: